 Zero and low ABV beer, aka “near beer”, have been around for decades, whether through appeasing prohibitionists or helping fight alcoholism.
 But for the general public, near beer has generally been a niche category until the 2010s when it caught on as a way to gain back some sales from the homebrew crowd.
-And now in 2021, Heineken spent nearly half its US budget this year on its new 0.0 beer.
+And most recently, Heineken spent nearly half its US media budget in 2021 on its new 0.0 beer.

 Easily definable for your specific cocktail recipes, Ritual Zero Proof’s bottles come in Rum Alternative, Tequila Alternative, Whiskey Alternative and Gin Alternative.
 Like most on this list, their goal isn’t to replace liquor but to become a new tool in your cocktail kit.